 Check back often in the weeks leading up to June, many of the past programs that we have featured are run by volunteers and may get announced shortly before the weekend.
 We’ll keep adding as events are announced.

 Free Entrance to Washington County Parks

-Washington County Parks has designated Get Outdoors day as a free day to visit county Parks without purchasing a vehicle permit.
+Washington County Parks has designated National Get Outdoors Day as a free day to visit county Parks without purchasing a vehicle permit.
 Read more here and explore this list of county parks with their beautiful beaches, hiking trails and playgrounds.
 Free entry during park hours June 10, 2023.

-If you still thinking fishing sounds great, check out one of the 10 Best Fishing Holes in the Twin Cities.
+If you’re thinking fishing sounds great, check out one of the 10 Best Fishing Holes in the Twin Cities.
 Grown up participants will need a license (unless you are a Minnesota resident fishing in a Minnesota State Park).

 Get Outdoors Day Events Across the State

-National Get Outdoors Day is a free admission day at Minnesota State Park again in 2021.
+National Get Outdoors Day is traditionally a free admission day at Minnesota State Parks.
 Many parks offer free activities — including free Kid’s Discovery Kits and loaner fishing equipment, GPS units and birding kits to borrow for a day of exploration.

 My daughter and her friend recently took advantage of the loaner fishing equipment.
 We recommend bringing your own live bait.
 The kids didn’t have any the first day, but brought some the second day.
 It made all the difference in their success.